 Bay Area, San Diego and Sacramento.

-government.
-They act as assistants to members of the California
+state government.
+They act as assistants to members of the

-Assembly and Senate, senior executive branch staff, court
+California Assembly and Senate, senior executive branch staff,

-They work on a broad range of public policy issues and projects and
+officials.
+They work on a broad range of public policy issues and

-are directly involved in the policy making process.
-They help to
+projects and are directly involved in the policy making process.

-draft and analyze legislation; coordinate projects; work with
+They help to draft and analyze legislation; coordinate projects;

-constituents and special interest groups; write grants, speeches
+work with constituents and special interest groups; write grants,

-and press releases; conduct policy briefings; and work with court
+speeches and press releases; conduct policy briefings; and work

-prepared for government and public service careers and many are
+well prepared for government and public service careers and many

 completion of the program.